 It is important to our school community that our children understand the balance between rights and responsibility and to this end we encourage children to take on roles of responsibility and through our zones of regulation, personal development and wellbeing programmes we encourage self-regulation and resilience for life.
 Because our belief is that children have responsibility to themselves and each other, through our acts of worship and Christian vision and values we aim to provide children with a moral compass for life.
 We believe that excellent academic progress is less than effective if not accompanied by an ability to be a good friend, to demonstrate integrity and to be tolerant and respectful to all who we meet in life.

-At St. Mary’s CE(A) Primary, we recognise the importance of regular assessment and review opportunities to reflect on the impact of our provision on all groups of children.
+At St Mary’s C of E (Aided) Primary school, we recognise the importance of regular assessment and review opportunities to reflect on the impact of our provision on all groups of children.
 Assessment is carried out through means of formative and summative assessments.

 Formative assessments include on the spot observations through lessons and this may take the form of discussions with individuals and groups, self-assessment and peer assessments.
 Feedback by teachers both verbal and written forms an integral approach within this system.